 Using the Free Text Tool

-Using the Sticky Note Tool
+Using the Free Hand Tool

-Viewing Annotations from the Annotation Summary Panel
+Viewing Annotations from the Comments Panel

-For reference, here's that same view on a the OnBoard iPhone app, which is a significantly smaller screen.
+For reference, here's that same view on the OnBoard iPhone app, which is a significantly smaller screen.

 Sharing Annotations with other Meeting Attendees

-Deleting, Editing, and Filtering Annotations
+Deleting, Editing, Grouping, and Filtering Annotations

 Any annotation that you’ve created within the pages of your book can be styled to your liking.
 We can also control which annotations (if any) you’d like to see at any given time, or permanently delete them if they are no longer needed.
 Use the Annotation Filter at the bottom of the Web Viewer to choose which annotations you’d like to see.
 Select from All Annotations (yours and ones shared with you), Shared Annotations (only those shared with you), My Annotations (only ones you have created), and Hide Annotations (none at all).